 CHARLES BIRNBAUM, FASLA, FAAR, the coeditor of Pioneers of American Landscape Design (McGraw–Hill, 2000), is the founder and president of The Cultural Landscape Foundation.
 He has edited or contributed to several other publications, including The Guidelines for the Treatment of Cultural Landscapes (National Park Service, 1996), Shaping the American Landscape (University of Virginia Press, 2009), Design with Culture: Claiming America’s Landscape Heritage (University of Virginia Press, 2005), Preserving Modern Landscape Architecture (1999), and its follow-up publication, Making Post-War Landscapes Visible (2004, both for Spacemaker Press).

-JANE ROY BROWN, former LALH director of educational outreach, is an editor of the forthcoming LALH book A Force of Nature: Warren H. Manning, Landscape Architect and Environmental Planner, to which she also contributed several entries.
+JANE ROY BROWN, former LALH director of educational outreach, is an editor of Warren H. Manning, Landscape Architect and Environmental Planner, to which she also contributed several entries.
 Brown’s previous publications include One Writer’s Garden: Eudora Welty’s Home Place (coauthor; University Press of Mississippi, 2011), the winner of the 2012 Eudora Welty Prize.
 Her writing has also appeared in numerous periodicals including Landscape Architecture, the magazine of the American Society of Landscape Architects, for which she is a contributing editor.

-DEAN CARDASIS, FASLA, is professor of landscape architecture at Rutgers, the State University of New Jersey, and director of the James Rose Center for Landscape Architectural Research and Design in Ridgewood, New Jersey.
+DEAN CARDASIS, FASLA, the author of James Rose, is professor emeritus of landscape architecture at Rutgers, the State University of New Jersey, and director of the James Rose Center for Landscape Architectural Research and Design in Ridgewood, New Jersey.

 ETHAN CARR, Ph.D., FASLA, the author of Mission 66: Modernism and the National Park Dilemma, is a professor of landscape architecture at the University of Massachusetts, Amherst.
-A nationally recognized landscape historian and preservationist specializing in the public landscape of the United States, he is the editor of the forthcoming LALH Designing the American Park series, and he recently edited the eighth volume of the Papers of Frederick Law Olmsted.
+A nationally recognized landscape historian and preservationist specializing in the public landscape of the United States, he is the editor of the LALH Designing the American Park series, and an editor of the eighth volume of the Papers of Frederick Law Olmsted, for which he wrote the introduction.
 His previous publications include Wilderness by Design (University of Nebraska Press, 1998) and Mission 66, recipient of the J. B. Jackson Award from the Foundation for Landscape Studies and the Elisabeth Blair MacDougall Book Award from the Society of Architectural Historians.

 REBECCA WARREN DAVIDSON, Ph.D., an independent architectural and landscape historian, wrote the introduction to the LALH reprint edition of The Spirit of the Garden (1923) by Martha Brookes Hutcheson.
 Formerly a curator of graphic arts in Rare Books and Special Collections at Princeton University, Davidson is currently a visual collections cataloger at the Cornell Institute for Digital Collections at Cornell University.